Kevin-Sangeelee/lxd-wordpress/README.md

 ## License

-This project is licensed under the GNU GPLv2 license.
+This project is licensed under the GNU GPLv2.

 ## Acknowledgments